-How many things can you do to a flower and still have it look beautiful?
-That is what we spent many days exploring at the start of this project.
-How do you turn these static objects into 90 minutes of beautiful content.
-Our work on the video design for the band Foals started with the question “can you make an entire show out of flowers?”
+Three questions drove FRAY’s development of video design for Foals’ tour, ‘Life Is Yours’.
+Firstly, ‘How many things can you do to a flower and still have it look beautiful?’
+Secondly, ‘How do you turn static objects into 90 minutes of beautiful content?’
+Finally, and pivotally, “Can you make an entire show out of flowers?”

 The way that Foals perform live added to the complexity of making the show.
-There is no click track or timecode, the the same song is never performed exactly the same twice.
-All of the video sections had to be made twice as long as intended incase the band repeated certain parts of a song, and others needed to have loops built into the middle of clips to allow for moments of the show with a completely undefined amount of time such as Yannis Philippakis or other band members getting into the crowd.
+The band don’t use a click track or timecode, so the same song is never performed exactly the same twice.
+All of the video sections had to be made twice as long as intended in case the band repeated certain parts of a song, while others needed to have loops built into the middle of clips to allow for spontaneous interactions with the audience.